BiostatOmics/Coxmos/README.md

 In order to use Coxmos, you will need the following items:

-- A explanatory X matrix.
+- An explanatory X matrix.
 - A response survival Y matrix (with two columns, "time" and "event").

 Please note that two toy datasets are included in the package.
 Details to load and use them can be